mpsijm/chipcie-poc/content/news/registration-dapc-22.md

 When creating a team, **DO** tick the box “I also want to participate as contestant”.
 The person who creates your team, will initially be the “contestant coach” of this team.

+The list of registered teams is [publicly available](https://icpc.global/regionals/finder/BAPC-Preliminaries-2022/teams).

 For the best preparations, be sure to check out the [archive](/archive), [resources](/resources) and a [sample problem](/sample).
 A preliminary overview of the [programming environment](/systems) used during the contest is also available.